 In addition to assets, the statement of financial position can report a separate section for deferred outflows of resources.
 This separate section represents a consumption of net position that applies to a future period and so will not be recognized as an outflow of resources (expense) until that later date.
 In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
 This separate section represents a consumption of net position that applies to a future period and so will not be recognized as an outflow of resources (expenses or expenditures) until that later date.
-At June 30, 2018, the District had various items that qualified as a deferred outflow of resources: including deferred pension outflows reported in the government-wide statement of net position.
+At June 30, 2019, the District reported deferred pension outflows in the government-wide statement of net position.